vgrusz/nuwe_challenge/readme.md

 ## Installation

 Clone repository and import the sql DB located in /sql_dump to your sql server.
-Configure it to run on port 3306 or modify settings.json to match your sql server parameters.
+Configure it to run on port 3306 with root/root username and pass or modify settings.json to match your sql server parameters.
 Then run npm install to install node components, and finally run node app to run app

 ```shell